 After a student takes the ACT or SAT, the scores are generally considered current for at least three years.
 If a student who took the test in high school later wants to transfer colleges, they only need to focus on keeping their grades up and applying to new colleges.
 However, if they never took the ACT or SAT, they might have to add test preparation to their already busy schedule.
 It’s difficult to predict if a future college consideration may have (or maintain) a test-optional policy.

-As a general process, our students applying to grades 5 through 12 (ISEE/SSAT) and college (ACT/SAT, APs, and subject tests) begin by taking a practice test that serves as a benchmark a year or more in advance of actually taking an official test.
+As a general process, our students applying to grades 5 through 12 (ISEE/SSAT) and college (ACT, SAT, and/or APs) begin by taking a practice test that serves as a benchmark a year or more in advance of actually taking an official test.
 Based on this performance, we recommend a plan to maximize preparation time.
 For the ISEE, SSAT, ACT, and SAT, we most often have an English teacher and a math teacher working with a student as the math, reading, and verbal reasoning sections require specialized expertise.
 Often they require different efforts, too.
 With all the changes surrounding test-optional policies, it’s more confusing than ever for parents and students to navigate.
 We can help.

 Brad Hoffman and Faya Hoffman, Board Certified Educational Planners and Learning Specialists